pfernandom/blog/content/blog/2022/7/flutter-app-state/index.md

 ---
-title: Managing state in Flutter apps with streaming (Rxdart and get_it)
+title: Managing state in Flutter apps with data streaming
 date: "2022-07-18T22:12:03.284Z"
-description: "How does HTML chunking work when streaming HTML files to the browser?"
+description: "Managing state in a Flutter app using data streams and a service locator"
+hero_image: "./hero.png"
+hero_image_alt: "A hero image for this post about state management"
 published: true
 ---